suomitek/suomitek-appboard/docs/developer/apprepository-controller.md

-# Kubeapps apprepository-controller Developer Guide
+# Suomitek-appboard apprepository-controller Developer Guide

-The `apprepository-controller` is a Kubernetes controller for managing Helm chart repositories added to Kubeapps.
+The `apprepository-controller` is a Kubernetes controller for managing Helm chart repositories added to Suomitek-appboard.

 ## Prerequisites